elliesch/flipnslide/paper/paper.md

 the importance of taking actions in support of American Indian and Indigenous peoples who are living, flourishing members of our communities today.

-The authors are grateful to ER and HK for helpful discussions on this method.
-EA acknowledges support from a Two Sigma PhD Fellowship.
+The authors are grateful to Esther Rolf, Hannah Kerner, and Wilson Sauthoff for helpful discussions on this method.
+EA gratefully acknowledges support from a Two Sigma PhD Fellowship.
 The testing and development of this codebase was done on the CryoCloud cloud-based JupyterHub [@snow_2023] that is funded by the NASA Transform to Open Science Program and ICESat-2 Science Team (grant numbers 80NSSC23K0002 and 80NSSC22K1877), and on the Jupyter Meets the Earth (JMTE) cloud hub, an NSF EarthCube funded project (grant numbers 1928406 and 1928374).
 We also gratefully acknowledge funding support from the NASA Cryospheric Science Program (grant number 80NSSC22K0385).

-#

 # References